King County, Washington: Geography

 According to the United States Census Bureau, the county has a total area of 2307 sqmi, of which 2116 sqmi is land and 191 sqmi (8.3%) is water.
 King County has nearly twice the land area of the state of Rhode Island.
 The highest point in the county is Mount Daniel at 7959 ft above sea level.

-King County borders Snohomish County to the north, Kitsap County to the west, Kittitas County to the east, and Pierce County to the south.
-It also shares a small border with Chelan County to the northeast.
+King County borders Snohomish County to the north, Chelan County to the northeast, Kittitas County to the east, Pierce County to the south, and Kitsap County to the west.
 King County includes Vashon Island and Maury Island in Puget Sound.

 The county has 760 lakes and 3,000 mi of streams and rivers.

 Geographic features

 The Cascade Range (including Granite Mountain shown here) dominates the eastern part of King County.